F3rika/mapPat/docs/source/inputs.rst

 | Information regarding:

 + The complete list of countries that can be analysed.
-+ The complete list of regions associated to each analysed country.
++ The complete list of ISO-3 codes and administrative level (ADM, required to design choropleth maps) associated to each analysed country.
 + The association between variants, lineages and their WHO classification.

 | Is collected in the configuration tables and used to correctly build specific widgets and/or plots.